Mohitkumar33/ecom-project-mockbee/README.md

 ## [Live Link](https://fastcom.vercel.app/)

-_fastcom_ is a fully functional and responsive Ecommerce application which has different pages That is home, My products, Single product page, My Cart, My wishlist, Login and signup page.
+_fastcom_ is a fully functional Ecommerce application which has different pages That is home, My products, Single product page, My Cart, My wishlist, Login and signup page.

 ## How to run the project locally
 **Step 1**.
 Firstly fork the repository.